 Who’s in charge?
 NOAA Fisheries and the South Atlantic and Gulf of Mexico Fishery Management Councils manage shrimp fisheries in offshore federal waters.
 State resource management agencies are responsible for inshore state waters.

 South Atlantic: Shrimp Fishery Management Plan

 - Fishermen must have a permit to harvest shrimp in federal waters of the South Atlantic.
 They must submit reports on catch and fishing effort for each fishing trip and carry a fishery observer if selected.
 Observers collect data on the catch, bycatch, fishing effort, and fishing gear.
 Information collected through reports and observers helps scientists and managers better monitor and manage the fishery.

 - Although not overfished, the white shrimp resource in the South Atlantic region is periodically decimated by severe winter cold kills, especially offshore of Georgia and South Carolina.
 Following these events, continued fishing on the few remaining adults in the spring can reduce the more valuable fall shrimp production.
 If severe cold weather reduces the white shrimp population by 80 percent or more, or if a South Atlantic state can demonstrate the water temperature has fallen below 48°F for seven consecutive days, then North Carolina, South Carolina, Georgia, and Florida can request a fishery closure for white shrimp in federal waters adjacent to closed state waters.
 These fishery closures help protect the remaining adult population so they can spawn.

 Gulf of Mexico: Shrimp Fishery Management Plan

-Annual harvests of penaeid shrimp vary considerably from year to year, mainly due to environmental conditions.
+Annual harvests of penaeid shrimp vary considerably from year to year, primarily due to environmental conditions.
 For example, white shrimp harvests are much lower in years following severe winter weather.
 Fishing effort and market prices also influence annual harvests.

 Year-round, with peaks in the fall.